frontity/frontity/packages/wp-comments/README.md

 ## Usage

-This package doesn't have any configuration, it should just be added in the `frontity.settings.js` under the package `state`.
+This package doesn't have any configuration, it should just be added in the `frontity.settings.js` to the `packages` array.

 **`frontity.settings.js`**